danielacorner/hyeranart/markdown-about-subsections/about_subsection_1.md

 ---
 order: 1
-title: 'Flow, Movement and Mark-making'
+title: "Flow, Movement and Mark-making"
 about-image-with-subtitle:
   - about-subsection-image: images/uploads/58th-correlation-cropped.jpg
-    about-subsection-image-subtitle: 'Part of 58th Correlation, Acrylic on canvas'
+    about-subsection-image-subtitle: "Part of 58th Correlation, Acrylic on canvas"
 text: >-
   The quality of the lines are dynamic, filled with emotion and energy, and led by wherever her hand goes.
 A variety of contrasts are created with these